 I think slime making kits would also do well.
 It’s probably the easiest thing to sell to other kids, which makes it a great idea for your booth if they’re priced reasonably.

 The only hard thing about this is that it requires a lot of planning in advance and work to get all the containers of slime ready.
-The good news is that Amazon has a tremendous selection of affordable slime kits to choose from >>

 9) Suncatchers